Driving a Car Around Croatia

 Motorways in Istria – Bina Istria

-The roads in Istria are under the supervision of company Bina Istra (they are not a part of The Croatian Motorway).
-Unfortunately their website is only in Croatian language, you can make a free info call: 0800 600 601
+The motorways in Istria, called Istrian Ypsilon, are under the supervision of company Bina Istra (they are not a part of The Croatian Motorways).

 Green Card System Car Insurance in Croatia

-If travelling from NON-EU country, you should ensure before leaving that your Green Card insurance covers Croatia.
-If not, insurance can normally be purchased at the main border crossings.
+If you are coming from a country that is not in Green Card System Car Insurance, an insurance can normally be purchased at the main border crossings.

 However, some of the smaller crossings may not have this facility or have limited hours when the service is available.